bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ## KIT/Yokogawa/Ricoh

 Each experimental run on a KIT/Yokogawa/Ricoh system yields a raw (`.sqd`, `.con`) file with its associated marker coil file (`.mrk`), which contains coil positions in the acquisition system’s native space.
 Head points and marker points in head space are acquired using third-party hardware.
-One SHOULD rename/create a father run specific directory and keep the original files for each run inside.

 Example: